Building a conduit for Waipā creatives

 The charitable trust supports people with intellectual, physical or sensory disabilities to develop their talents, connections and the everyday skills needed to have “a life like any other”.

-The first panel discussion is next Wednesday, April 5 at 6pm and is a chance for Alex and Rebecca to tell you about the project and how you can be involved.
+The first panel discussion is on Wednesday, April 5 at 6pm and is a chance for Alex and Rebecca to tell you about the project and how you can be involved.

 Workshops range from working with watercolours to creative critique, photography to pottery, journalling to acting and dance to singing.